hashgraph/hedera-services/docs/test-plans/hip-23.md

 :warning:&nbsp; Notice that right now, _only_ a `CryptoTransfer` or `TokenCreate` can have auto-associations as a side-effect.
-But after deployment of HTS precompiled contracts, any `ContractCreate` or `ContractCall` could also have auto-associations as side-effects.
+But after deployment of HTS precompiled contracts, a `ContractCreate` or `ContractCall` could also have auto-associations as side-effects.

 ## Scope

-This feature has the following top-level impacts:
+This feature affects,
   - **State**: `MerkleAccountState`
   - **User-facing HAPI**: `CryptoCreate`, `CryptoUpdate`, `CryptoGetInfo`
   - **Transaction Records**: `CryptoTransfer`s that transfer tokens, `TokenCreate`